 When importing goods into the United States, individuals and companies often have to pay government-imposed tariffs or customs duties on these goods.
 Attempts to avoid paying duties or tariffs may be fraud against the government.
-Whistleblowers with information about customs fraud may be eligible to bring a qui tam lawsuit under the False Claims Act.
+A False Claims Act whistleblower with information about customs fraud may be eligible to bring a qui tam lawsuit.

 Some of the most common types of customs and shipping fraud include the following: